 (short for al-hamdu li-llāh الحمد لله)

-is an evolving experiential art installation and archive created by MIPSTERZ that explores Muslim Futurism—a cultural and artistic approach inspired by Afrofuturism that imagines a broader Muslim future free from the oppression* of today, set in a utopic tomorrow of our collective creation.
+is an evolving experiential art exhibition and archive created by MIPSTERZ that explores Muslim Futurism—a cultural and artistic approach inspired by Afrofuturism that imagines a broader Muslim future free from the oppression* of today, set in a utopic tomorrow of our